-If you change a lot of settings in the Local Group Policy Editor, and you now want to find all applied or enabled Group Policy settings on your Windows 10 system, then here is what you need to do.
+If you change many settings in the Local Group Policy Editor, and you now want to find all applied or enabled Group Policy settings on your Windows 11/10 system, then here is what you need to do.
 The Local Group Policy Editor plays a vital role in tweaking various system settings, and a wrong change can make or break your smooth user experience.
-If you made some change and you now do not remember the path, here is how to find it out.
+If you made some changes and you now do not remember the path, here is how to find it out.

-How to check the Group Policy applied on a computer
+How to check the Group Policy applied on a Windows computer

 - Use Local Group Policy Editor’s State option